Xtremilicious/gameHDR/README.md

 ## Technical Details

 **Note:** GameHDR is designed for Windows operating systems and requires Python to be installed on your computer.
+(If you are using the CLI method)

 ---

-*For developers:* GameHDR uses Python scripts to automate tasks and provide a seamless experience for gamers interested in enhancing their gaming visuals with HDR technology.

 ## How It Works (Technical Details)